khrystynadol/cafe-fe/README.md

 ![Manager login](https://github.com/khrystynadol/cafe-fe/assets/106964524/4d851c0f-b178-4363-9b94-4801349bac31)

-First of all, the manager must enter the correct email and password.
+First of all, the manager should enter the correct email and password.
 After authorisation, the system returns the user's role.
 If the user is a manager, he or she is redirected to the main page of the administrative area.

 ![Manager dashboard](https://github.com/khrystynadol/cafe-fe/assets/106964524/93487a12-9e6d-42f0-ab91-3ab5417e8d30)

-On this page, you can view analytics, such as information about recent orders, best-selling products, income, and losses.
+On this page, the manager can view analytics, such as information about recent orders, best-selling products, income, and losses.
 There is also navigation to the administrative area on the left.

 The manager can:

 - Add a dish or drink to the menu

   ![Add item form](https://github.com/khrystynadol/cafe-fe/assets/106964524/a72f54f0-3a1e-4bc0-ba8f-c18c567db0e7)